Statistics, PhD

 Applicants must fulfill the requirements of both the Graduate College and The College of Liberal Arts and Sciences.

-Applicants are eligible to apply to the program if they have earned a bachelor's or master's degree in mathematics, statistics or a closely related area from a regionally accredited institution.
+Applicants must have earned a bachelor's or master's degree in mathematics, statistics or a closely related area from a regionally accredited institution.

 All applicants must submit: